SasikalaGV/Project-Iris-Data-Set/README.md

 Pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools.

 NumPy is the fundamental package for scientific computing with Python

+import pandas as pd
+import numpy as np
+import seaborn as sns

+# # Data
+Import the Irisdataset.csv using the panda library and examine first 10 rows of dataset

+Iris_data = pd.read_csv('attachments/Irisdataset.csv')

+Iris_data.columns = ['sepal_length', 'sepal_width' , 'petal_length', 'petal_width', 'species']

+# specify the number of rows to be showen here
+Iris_data.head(10)

+# Discovering the Shape of the table

+Iris_data.shape